tinybirdco/flappy-tinybird-workshop/README.md

 ## Play the game!

-Test your skills by playing 🎮🐥 [Flappy Tinybird](https://flappy-workshop.tinybird.co/)!
+Test your skills by playing [Flappybird](https://flappy-workshop.tinybird.co/)! 🎮🐥

 The goal of the game is to maneuver the bird through a challenging array of pipes, avoiding any collisions.
 The bird propels itself forward automatically, and you control its flight by either pressing the space bar, enter, or clicking on the screen to flap its wings.
 If you collide with a pipe, the ground, or the sky, it's game over!